Frequently Asked Questions About the Common Cold

 5. How effective are natural remedies like zinc, echinacea, and vitamin C?

-To prevent colds the natural way, it's best to make sure you've got a well-nourished immune system.
-Dark greens foods like spinach are loaded with vitamins A and C. Salmon is a great source of omega-3 fatty acids, which fight inflammation.
-Low-fat yogurt may help stimulate the immune system.
+To prevent colds the natural way, it's best to make sure you've got a well-nourished immune system, your body's defense against germs.
+Dark-green foods like spinach are loaded with vitamins A and C. Salmon is a great source of omega-3 fatty acids, which fight inflammation.
+Low-fat yogurt may help activate the immune system.